Apple's Cook meets China regulator after pulling Hong Kong app

 China’s State Administration for Market Regulation said in a statement on its website that its chief, Xiao Yaqing, and Cook discussed topics including Apple expanding investment in China, consumer rights protection and fulfilling corporate social responsibility.
 It did not give more details.

-The meeting also comes days before China holds the World Internet Conference in Wuzhen in China’s eastern Zhejiang province.
+Cook’s meeting Thursday came as China prepares to host the World Internet Conference in Wuzhen in China’s eastern Zhejiang province.
 The event in the past has attracted overseas company executives, foreign diplomats and Chinese government officials.

-It was not immediately clear if Cook will be a participant at the conference this year.
+It was not immediately clear if Cook would be a participant at the conference this year.
 He last attended the event in 2017.

-Reporting by Josh Horwitz and Lusha Zhang; Writing by Huizhong Wu; Editing by Christian Schmollinger and Muralikumar Anantharaman
+Reporting by Josh Horwitz and Lusha Zhang in Beijing and Stephen Nellis in San Francisco; Writing by Huizhong Wu; Editing by Christian Schmollinger, Muralikumar Anantharaman and Tom Brown